 Volleyball to host NCAA first and second rounds

-AUSTIN, Texas -- The eighth-ranked Texas volleyball team will make its 23rd NCAA Tournament appearance this coming weekend when it hosts the first and second rounds of the 2006 NCAA Tournament at Gregory Gym for the third consecutive season.
+AUSTIN, Texas -- The 11th-ranked Texas volleyball team will make its 22nd NCAA Tournament appearance this coming weekend when it hosts the first and second rounds of the 2005 NCAA Tournament at Gregory Gym for the second year in a row.

-Texas (21-6, 16-4 Big 12) earned the No. 7 seed in the tournament and it will welcome Alabama, Stephen F. Austin and UT's first-round opponent, Prairie View A&M to Gregory Gym on Friday and Saturday, Dec.
-1-2.
+The Longhorns (24-4, 17-3 Big 12) will welcome No. 7 national seed and No. 8 ranked Hawaii, Texas State and UT's first-round opponent, LSU, to Gregory Gym on Friday and Saturday, Dec.
+2-3.

-Alabama will face Stephen F. Austin on Friday at 4:30 p.m. and the Longhorns will take on Prairie View at 6:30 p.m. or 30 minutes after the conclusion of the first game.
-The winners of the two games will face off on Saturday at 6:30 p.m.
+Hawaii will face Texas State on Friday, Dec.
+2 at 5 p.m., and the Longhorns will take on LSU at 7 p.m., or approximately 30 minutes after the conclusion of the first game.
+The winners of the two games will face off on Saturday, Dec.
+3 at 6:30 p.m.

-The winner of the Austin Sub-Regional will advance to the Austin Regional, where it will face the winner of the Madison, Wis.
-(University of Wisconsin) Sub-Regional in the NCAA "Sweet 16."
+The winner of the Austin Sub-Regional will travel to University Park, Pa., for the NCAA Regional hosted by No. 2 national seed Penn State, where it will face the winner of the Columbia, Mo.
+(University of Missouri) Sub-Regional in the NCAA "Sweet 16".
 Regional matches will be played Dec.
-8-9.
+8-11.

-Texas earned one of 33 at-large bids to the NCAA Tournament, and was one of six teams from the Big 12 Conference to earn an invite.
-UT, which finished third in the conference standings, is joined by No. 1 national seed Nebraska, Colorado, Iowa State, Missouri and Oklahoma in the 64-team draw.
+Texas earned one of 33 at-large bids to the NCAA Tournament, and was one of a tournament-leading seven teams from the Big 12 Conference to earn an invite.
+UT, which finished second in the conference standings for the second year in a row, is joined by No. 10 national seed Missouri, Kansas State, Colorado, Texas A&M and Kansas in the 64-team draw.